valerionew/unisolder-notes/README.md

 Please check <a href="http://dangerousprototypes.com/forum/download/file.php?id=11712&mode=view">the image provided by the author</a> if you have any doubt about mounting or component orientation.

+### Interactive PCB map

-Also, this interactive pcb map by Bug82 is very usefull while mounting: [unisolder-chips](http://dangerousprototypes.com/forum/download/file.php?id=12034)
+I'm currently hosting on my github pages this very useful interactive pcb map by Bug82: [unisolder-chips](https://5n44p.github.io/unisolder-chips/)

+Original post [here](http://dangerousprototypes.com/forum/download/file.php?id=12034), i'm hosting it with the author's permission after his hosting went down.

 ### Configuration resistors